June 15, 2021

 Both cognitive automation and intelligent process automation fall within the category of RPA augmented with certain intelligent capabilities, where cognitive automation has come to define a sub-set of AI implementation in the RPA field.
 As confusing as it gets, cognitive automation may or may not be a part of RPA, as it may find other applications within digital enterprise solutions.

 Essentially, cognitive automation within RPA setups allows companies to widen the array of automation scenarios to handle unstructured data, analyze context, and make non-binary decisions.
 Cognitive automation tools can handle exceptions, make suggestions, and come to conclusions.

-The adoption of cognitive RPA in healthcare comes naturally.
+The adoption of cognitive RPA in healthcare and as a part of pharmacy automation comes naturally.
 In such a high-stake industry, decreasing the error rate is extremely valuable.
 Moreover, clinics deal with vast amounts of unstructured data coming from diagnostic tools, reports, knowledge bases, the internet of medical things, and other sources.
 This causes healthcare professionals to spend inordinate amounts of time and concentration to interpret this information.